Your Macon ERP goes blind the second a pallet rolls onto the interstate

 - A customer calls asking where their freight is and three people have to be phoned to answer

-Custom erp: what Macon teams actually get
+Custom ERP: what Macon teams actually get

 A custom ERP for a Macon distributor makes the in-transit order a first-class record that dispatch, the warehouse, and accounting all read from and write to.
 The load's real status, splits, detours, and accessorials live in one place, so the Friday reconciliation becomes a query nobody has to run.
-You also connect your carrier feeds, your warehouse management system, and your accounting layer directly, instead of through middleware that breaks every time a partner renames a field.
+You also connect your carrier feeds, your warehouse management system (WMS), and your accounting layer directly, instead of through middleware that breaks every time a partner renames a field.

 Feature priorities for Macon teams